-The long opening sequence of Evita ("Requiem for Evita").
-I've seen it onstage in two different productions, and also the film version (which just makes it worse by intercutting it with a flashback to the funeral of Eva's father), and never failed to weep a bit.
+- The long opening sequence of Evita ("Requiem for Evita").
 Particularly impressive since Eva/Evita can be seen as almost a Villain Protagonist - it just wasn't that way to the people who loved her.

-The entire last quarter of the show, for this troper.
+- The entire last quarter of the show.
 Combination sad music + sad lyrics + basically her dying.

-The film version of "You Must Love Me" is another heart-wrecher especially as we see how her relationship with Peron has evolved.
+- The film version of "You Must Love Me" is another heart-wrencher especially as we see how her relationship with Peron has evolved.
 He honestly loves her for her and not what she could do for his career, and she feels the same way.

-"This talk of death is chilling!
+- "This talk of death is chilling!
 Of course, you're not going to die..."
 Denial sets in for a moment for Peron.
-Even worse is that in Real Life, his previous wife died the exact same way, even the same form of cancer No wonder he went in denial, he must have seen his first wife all over again.
+Even worse is that in Real Life, his previous wife died the exact same way, right down to the form of cancer.
+No wonder he went in denial, he must have seen his first wife all over again.